fechiiroegbu/Opay-Transaction-Performance-and-Insights/README.md

 - **Excel / WPS Office** — data cleaning, pivot tables, KPI calculation
 - **Tableau Public** — dashboard design and visualisation

+## Data Cleaning

+Before analysis, the raw transaction data was reviewed and prepared in Excel/WPS:

+- **Duplicate check:** Verified each `Transaction_ID` was unique
+- **Missing value check:** Reviewed all 12 fields for blanks, with `Merchant_Category` expected to be blank for Individual customers (not treated as missing data)
+- **Consistency check:** Standardised text fields (e.g., city names, channel names, transaction status labels) to avoid duplicate categories caused by inconsistent casing or spacing
+- **Type formatting:** Ensured `Amount`, `Fee`, and `Response_Time_Sec` were stored as numeric fields (not text) so pivot tables and KPI formulas calculated correctly
+- **Date formatting:** Standardised `Transaction_Date` to a consistent date format for accurate year/month grouping

+*(Adjust this section to reflect exactly what you checked/fixed in your workbook — this is a general summary based on the standard steps for a dataset like this.)*

+## Methodology

+1. **Load & Inspect** — Reviewed the raw dataset (5,000 rows, 12 fields) in Excel/WPS
+2. **Clean & Standardise** — Applied the checks above to ensure the data was consistent and calculation-ready
+3. **Build KPIs & Pivot Tables** — Calculated total value, fee totals, average transaction value, and status/channel breakdowns
+4. **Exploratory Analysis** — Broke down transactions by status, channel, customer type, transaction type, and location to surface patterns
+5. **Visualize** — Built an interactive Tableau dashboard to present the findings

 ## Exploratory Data Analysis